jdspiral/epistemica-site/index.md

 We don't just tell you what people believe.
 We show how they got there.<br><br>

+> **Research shows** that when people see the reasoning behind a belief, they’re more likely to reflect, re-evaluate, and understand others.

+> *Epistemica makes that reasoning visible.*

+**Transparent beliefs lead to better thinking, and fewer breakdowns.**

 ---
 <br>
 ## 🔍 Interpretation Analytics Platform